Rónald Gómez: Managerial career

 He made his debut as manager of Carmelita in January 2009.
 In October 2010 he was dismissed by Santos de Guápiles and he later managed second division sides Deportivo Cartagena and Juventud Escazuceña.
 In September 2013, he took charge of Guatemalan side Halcones and in May 2014 he returned to Costa Rica to take charge at Limón.

+In August 2023, Ronald Gómez, a former OFI player, returned to Greece as the head coach of Apollon Smyrnis, a team that was preparing for the upcoming season in the Greek Football League (Gamma Ethniki).
+His appointment marked the return of a familiar face to Greek football, having been one of the top strikers for OFI during his playing career between 1999 and 2003.
+Prior to joining Apollon Smyrnis, Gómez had managed Santa Lucia F.C. in Guatemala.

+However, his tenure with Apollon Smyrnis ended on 28 February 2024.

+After his departure from Apollon Smyrnis, Gómez took on the role of head coach at Deportivo Achuapa in Guatemala, where he began a new challenge, aiming to lead the team to the final phase of the Torneo Clausura 2024.

 Personal life

 He is married to Gina Soto and they have two sons, Esteban and Daniel.